drpotato/Contacts/README.md

 ### Creating a new contact

 At the new contact screen, enter as many details as you wish.

+To add a photo, click on the temporary contact image.

 When you've finished press the